About this module

 - Extract the data from the included studies

 Authors, contributors, and how to cite this module

-Module 4 has been written and compiled by Dario Sambunjak, Miranda Cumpston and Chris Watts from Cochrane's Learning and Support Department.
+Module 4 has been written and compiled by Dario Sambunjak, Miranda Cumpston and Chris Watts, Cochrane Central Executive Team.

 A full list of acknowledgements, including our expert advisors from across Cochrane, is available at the end of each module page.